North Korea reportedly test fires missile, challenging US

-North Korea reportedly fired a ballistic missile early Sunday in what would be its first such test of the year and an implicit challenge to President Donald Trump's new administration.
+North Korea reportedly fired a ballistic missile early Sunday in what would be its first such test of the year and an implicit challenge to President Donald Trump, who stood with the Japanese leader as Shinzo Abe called the move "absolutely intolerable."

+There was no immediate confirmation from the North, which had recently warned it is ready to test its first intercontinental ballistic missile.
+The U.S. Strategic Command said it detected and tracked what it assessed to be a medium- or intermediate-range ballistic missile.

+North Korean media are often slow to announce such launches, if they announce them at all.
+As of Sunday afternoon, there had been no official announcement and most North Koreans went about their day with no inkling that the launch was major international news.

 The military in Seoul said that the missile flew about 500 kilometers (310 miles).
 But Yonhap reported that while determinations are still being made, it was not believed to be an ICBM.

-The missile is believed to have splashed down into the sea between the Korean Peninsula and Japan.
+The missile splashed down into the sea between the Korean Peninsula and Japan, according to the U.S. Strategic Command.
 Japan's Chief Cabinet Secretary Yoshihide Suga told reporters the missile did not hit Japanese territorial seas.
 The North conducted two nuclear tests and a slew of rocket launches last year in continued efforts to expand its nuclear weapons and missile programs.
 Kim Jong Un said in his New Year's address that the country has reached the final stages of readiness to test an ICBM, which would be a major step forward in its efforts to build a credible nuclear threat to the United States.

 Though Pyongyang has been relatively quiet about the transfer of power to the Trump administration, its state media has repeatedly called for Washington to abandon its "hostile policy" and vowed to continue its nuclear and missile development programs until the U.S. changes its diplomatic approach.